iLikeToBeAnonymous/GitHub_CheatSheet/BashTerminal_CheatSheet.md

 # For other OS info (such as which version of Ubuntu you're on):
 lsb_release -a
+# If you only want just the release number (to store to a variable for later use or something)
+lsb_release -r -s
+# -r flag is "release" and -s is "short format".
+They can be chained as:
+lsb_release -rs

 # The more verbose, .ini-style option is:
 cat /etc/os-release